williamnagels/cpptraining/exercises/extra/compilertest/README.md

 # Compiler test
 ## Building
 This CMake project includes a binary to verify if your environment is capable of compiling all exercises.
-The key requirement is your compiler's support for C++20 features and CMake.
+The key requirements are your compiler's support for C++20 features and CMake.

 - For GCC, you need at least version 10.1.
 - For Clang, the minimum supported version is 11.